 The first working prototype of the Internet was developed in the late 1960s with the formation of ARPANET.
 It used a technique called packet switching to enable several computing machines to communicate on a single network.

-In 1983, ARPANET adopted TCP/IP protocol, and from this point, scientists began to work on the “densely interconnected network” that became the modern Internet.
+In 1983, ARPANET adopted TCP/IP, and from that point, scientists began working on the “densely interconnected network” that became the modern Internet.

-In 1990, Tim Berners-Lee invented the World Wide Web, which quickly became the most common means of accessing data in the form of hyperlinks and websites.
+In 1990, Tim Berners-Lee invented the World Wide Web, which quickly became the most common way to access data via hyperlinks and websites.

 Read: Who Invented The Telephone?
 The Complete Truth